 [field_year]

-At the Sixth Zionist Congress in Basel, he votes against the proposal to settle Jews in Uganda.
+At the Sixth Zionist Congress in Basel, Dr. Weizmann votes against the proposal to settle Jews in Uganda.

 [field_year]